ARM-software/ethos-n-driver-stack/README.md

 * **Ethos-N NPU firmware binaries file:** Contains the firmware that runs on the NPU.

-Arm NN and the Arm NN Android neural networks driver are external downloads and links are provided in this README file.
+Arm NN and the Arm NN Android neural network driver are external downloads and links are provided in this README file.
 All other components are part of this driver stack release.

 ## Target platform requirements